ninopereira/Angle_Average/README.md

 ![](angles.png)

-Computes the average slope of lines as an angle, given the slopes of each line (as angles) in a list.
+Computes the average slope of lines as an angle, given the slope of each line (as angles) in a list.
+Note that the slope of a line can be described by an angle theta.
+In this way a slope of 10 degrees is equivalent to a slope of 190 degrees.
+This implementation takes that into consideration.

 ## Example